 Changes on the way

 Stalkerware apps should never advertise themselves as “spy or secret surveillance solutions”.
 They may only be distributed through the Google Play store and must comply with legal requirements in the country where they are offered.
 There are many limitations that should put an end to the ambiguity surrounding these apps.
 With this new policy, Google clearly takes the position that the apps should not be used to secretly track the partner or another person.
 It’s important to note that this Google policy is separate from country-specific law, which of course also still applies.
-Do you still want to know your partner’s whereabouts?
+At Bayo we can advise you what is possible and especially what is legally permitted.
+In contrast to this software, hiring a private detective is legal.
+So do you suspect adultery?
 Reach out to us for more information!